DUBLIN: University College Dublin

 - Transfer students and spring admits, please contact OISP for eligibility

-- Upload official transcript (uploaded to the UCD online application)
+- Official transcript (uploaded to the UCD online application)

-Students apply for housing online after they have received acceptance notification from UCD.
-Beginning with fall 2013 participants, students may apply for housing at any UCD's residence halls and will be responsible for payment directly to UCD.
+Students may apply for housing at any UCD's residence halls.
+Students should apply online for housing through UCD as soon as they have received notification they are accepted for the program through UCD.
 It is recommended that students apply as early as possible on the housing selection day.

 Dublin, with a population of over one million residents (approximately one fourth of the country's population), is the largest city in Ireland.
 Dublin's economic growth has transformed the city into a cosmopolitan metropolis, making it an increasingly popular tourist destination.
 Despite its recent modernization, Dublin still has all the culture and charm of a historic European city.
 The city is home to a plentitude of museums, galleries, churches and monuments as well as top-notch restaurants and music venues.